benjamincrozat/content/posts/laravel-11.md

 - In `EventServiceProvider`, the `SendEmailVerificationNotification` is no longer necessary, as the base `EventServiceProvider` is registering it.
 You will also notice that auto-event discovery is now enabled by default.

 - `BroadcastServiceProvider` no longer necessary and has been removed.
-The framework is not automatically loading the *routes/channels.php* file.
+The framework is automatically loading the *routes/channels.php* file (when you are using it).

 - `RedirectIfAuthenticated` is now simpler thanks to the base one in the framework's internals.